smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-library.md

 #### Manager layer

 The first managers that should be introduced in future proposals should be a lifecycle manager and the file manager.
-Other managers (screen manager etc.) are be added in future releases.
+Other managers (screen manager etc.) should be added in future releases.

 This proposal does not include a manager layer.
 Managers will be introduced via new proposals.

 ### Development in TypeScript

 The development of this library should not be done in pure JavaScript but in TypeScript.
-The reason is that TypeScript allows to use data types, classes and other useful development features.
+The reason is that TypeScript allows use of data types, classes and other useful development features.
 This will reduce complexity and risk of issues during development.
 With TypeScript the maintenance of the library will be much easier compared to pure JavaScript.

 TypeScript will still allow JavaScript support.
 Whenever a new release version is planned, the TypeScript code can be transcompiled to JavaScript.
 This [TypeScript Playground](https://www.typescriptlang.org/play/index.html) from typescriptlang.org shows how easy TypeScript can be transcompiled into JavaScript.
 The export can also provide a source map file for Lint and auto complete when developing JavaScript applications e.g. in VS code. https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/